-This very old church was adorned with a fine Renaissance loggia at the expense of Cardinal Pietro Barbo, who became Pope Paul II.
+The basilica was embellished with a fine Renaissance loggia at the expense of Cardinal Pietro Barbo, who became Pope Paul II in 1464.
 His coats of arms, both as a cardinal and as a pope, are placed in many parts of the building and his heraldic symbol (a lion) is also a main motif of the decoration.
-The pope was Venetian and this explains his devotion for St. Mark, the patron saint of Venice.
-The loggia was used by Pope Paul II for blessing the crowd, because he continued to reside in his palace after having been elected pope (you may wish to see it in a 1588 Guide to Rome).
+The Pope was Venetian and this explains his devotion to St. Mark, the patron saint of Venice.
+The loggia was used by Pope Paul II for blessing the crowd, because he continued to reside in the adjoining palace after having been elected pope (you may wish to see the loggia in a 1588 Guide to Rome).

-S. Marco was the national church of the Venetian community in Rome (click here for a list of national churches in Rome).
-This explains why so many Venetian cardinals were buried in S. Marco.

-The interior has some very interesting baroque monuments: that to Cardinal Marcantonio Bragadin shows the influence of Bernini's Monument to Maria Raggi; Cardinal Bragadin had the same name as his uncle who commanded the garrison in Famagusta, the last Venetian stronghold in Cyprus, which fell in 1571 to the Turks (Marcantonio Bragadin was flayed alive).
-The monument to Cardinal Cristoforo Vidman is one of the many monuments showing the dead in the act of praying.
+S. Marco was the national church of the Venetian community in Rome.
+This explains why so many Venetian cardinals were buried there.
+The monument to Cardinal Marcantonio Bragadin shows the influence of Bernini's Monument to Maria Raggi; Cardinal Bragadin had the same name as his uncle who commanded the garrison in Famagusta, the last Venetian stronghold in Cyprus, which fell to the Turks in 1571 (Marcantonio Bragadin was flayed alive).
+The monument to Cardinal Cristoforo Vidman is one of many XVIIth century monuments showing the dead in the act of praying.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: